melissamcewen/all-chores/README.md

 ### Washer
 - Clean filter (see manual, usually only front loading)
 - Sanitizing wash (with bleach)
+- Clean water filter (not always present, usually used only in areas with hard water)

 ### Dryer
 - Clean out filter